- Self Treatment of Illnesses and Accidents

 Change of address

-If you change name, address or telephone number, please let our receptionists know by calling or writing to us.
+If you change name, address or telephone number, please let our receptionists know by writing to us.
 If you move outside the practice area you will need to find a doctor in your new area.
 There are instructions on what to do when you move to a new area on the back of your NHS medical card.

 Please provide the following information when advising us of a change of address within Halstead.